metaskills/less-rails-bootstrap/README.md

 ## Usage

 The easiest way to use Twitter Bootstrap is require it in your `application.css` file.
-Doing so will compile the libraries LESS files.
+Doing so will compile the complete LESS libraries files for Bootstrap.

 ```css
 /*